Future and Emerging Technologies (FET)

 The FET work programme 2018-2020 consists of three major lines of activity in which calls for proposals will be launched:

-- FET Open – novel ideas for radically new technologies.
-This line also falls under the European Innovation Council (EIC) pilot - more information can be found here
+- FET Open – novel ideas for radically new technologies. (part of the European Innovation Council (EIC) pilot)

 - FET Proactive – boosting emerging technologies (not part of EIC pilot)